GoudanHan/APLAS2022/README.md

 <h3 id ="models" > Calculate models' accruacies </h3>
-Run <a href="https://www.kaggle.com/code/tianyuhan2/inference-7fa4ae/edit"> Inference</a>
+Run <a href="https://www.kaggle.com/code/tianyuhan2/inference-7fa4ae/edit"> Inference notebook.</a>
-The notebook requires two input: model and tasks.
+The notebook requires two input: model and task, which you need to select from the following table.
 And it currently support the following calculations:

 <table align="center">
   <tr>